iungyu-snu/habaco/README.md

 Hi, my name is UGI.
-I'm interested in deep learning and I'm interested in proteomics.
-I would really appreciate it if you could take a look at my code and give me some feedback.
+I'm interested in deep learning and protein structure I would really appreciate it if you could take a look at my code and give me some feedback.